Kalastatic is a prototyping framework and static site generator.

 The pattern portfolio expresses every component and layout structures throughout the site.
 It articulates the atomic design structure, and is used to illustrate the project’s shared vocabulary.

-Prototyping is most useful to consider the components with layouts, side by site with other elements.
+Prototyping is most useful to consider the components with layouts, side by side with other elements.
 Where the styleguide documents components in isolation, prototyping helps us see all the bits in context, and even develop behaviors (js) and other integrations, before we dive into CMSs and app-frameworks.